codeboxqc/The-D-Agapeyeff-resolve/README.md

 The Cleartext Message:

     "200122 AREA NORTH FROM CITY LONDON TO COORDINATES AREA NORTH..."
+	"TEN MILES NORTH FROM CITY LONDON TO REDUCED AREA.
+COORDINATES ARE NORTH 200122.
+POSITION AT VECTOR ZERO TWO ZERO DEGREES."

 3. Why it was "Unsolveable" (The D'Agapeyeff Error)